morukutsu/scrolling101/src/scenes/intro03.md

 const computeScrolling = (characterX, characterY) => {
     if (!isInit) {
-        // Init part runing only once
+        // Initialization part running only once
         scrollX       = MIDDLE - characterX; // Set character at the middle of the screen

         oldCharacterX = characterX;